 To the extent adverse economic conditions affect our suppliers and customers, our business results may suffer.
 For example, our electric business is largely concentrated in Houston, Texas, where a higher percentage of employment is tied to the energy sector relative to other regions of the country.
 Although Houston, Texas has a diverse economy, employment in the energy industry remains important.
+During 2015 and 2016, the rate of growth in employment in Houston declined in connection with the significant decline in energy and commodity prices over that period.
+Relatively low commodity prices compared to pre-2015 levels continued in 2017, and we expect such relatively low prices to continue or slightly improve in 2018.

+Also, adverse economic conditions, coupled with concerns for protecting the environment and increased availability of alternate energy sources, may cause consumers to use less energy or avoid expansions of their facilities, resulting in less demand for our services.
 To the extent population growth is affected by lower energy prices and there is financial pressure on some of our customers who operate within the energy industry, there may be an impact on the growth rate of our customer base and overall demand.
-Given the significant decline in energy and commodity prices in 2015, the rate of growth in employment in Houston, which had been greater than the national average, has declined and is now more in line with the national average.
-We expect this trend to continue in the foreseeable future.
-Also, adverse economic conditions, coupled with concerns for protecting the environment, may cause consumers to use less energy or avoid expansions of their facilities, resulting in less demand for our services.
-Reviewing recent years, our year-over-year meter growth hit a high in 2014 at 2.4%.
-This growth slowed to 2.1% for 2015, largely as a result of the performance of the energy sector.
-With some stabilization of the energy section in 2016, our meter growth experienced an uptick to 2.3%.
-We anticipate that this growth will continue at roughly 2%, in line with recent years.
+Due to a slowdown in multi-family residential construction, meter growth in 2017 has declined.
+We saw year-over-year residential meter growth decline from 2.3% in 2016 to 1.6% in 2017.
+As the recent stability in the energy sector gains momentum in 2018, we anticipate this growth will continue at roughly 2%, in line with long-term trends.

 Performance of our business is significantly influenced by the number of customers and energy usage per customer.
-Weather conditions can have a significant impact on energy usage, and we compare our results on a weather adjusted basis.
-In 2016, our Houston service area experienced above normal warmth with episodes of flooding.
-Houston's average temperature of 71.4 degrees Fahrenheit was the seventh highest (record 2012) going back to 1889.
-In 2015, our Houston service area experienced some of the mildest temperatures on record during November and December.
-Our long-term national trends indicate customers have reduced their energy consumption, and reduced consumption can adversely affect our results.
+Weather conditions can have a significant impact on energy usage, and we compare our results on a weather-adjusted basis.
+Overall, in 2017 the Houston area experienced a number of record-breaking high and low temperatures, primarily in January-April and in October-November, resulting in a year that was warmer by a tenth of a degree than the previous warmest year, 2012.
+In terms of heating degree days, Texas recorded its warmest year since 1970.
+In 2017, our service area experienced above normal warmth with record rainfall during Hurricane Harvey.
+In 2016, our service area experienced above normal warmth with episodes of flooding.
+In 2015, our service area experienced some of the mildest temperatures on record during November and December.
+Long-term national trends indicate customers have reduced their energy consumption, which could adversely affect our results.
 However, due to more affordable energy prices and continued economic improvement in the area we serve, the trend toward lower usage has slowed.

-In our service area, we have benefited from growth in the number of customers that also tends to mitigate the effects of reduced consumption.
+In our service area, we have benefited from growth in the number of customers, which could mitigate the effects of reduced consumption.
 We anticipate that this trend will continue as the region's economy continues to grow.
-The profitability of our business is influenced significantly by the regulatory treatment we receive from the state and local regulators who set our electric distribution rates.
+The profitability of our business is influenced significantly by the regulatory treatment we receive from the PUCT and local regulators who set our electric distribution rates.